dyhliang/Django-Weather-App/README.md

 # WeatherToday

 A Django weather app that displays temperature, conditions, and humidity for any city in the world inputted by the user.
-A user may add and delete as many cities as they wish.
-The city name must be valid, and duplicate cities cannot added.
+A user may add and delete as many cities as they wish, given that the city name is valid, and duplicate cities cannot added.

 ### Note:
 This app is not fully deployed due to certain issues that I am currently troubleshooting.